Content Analysis vs. Thematic Analysis: A Comprehensive Guide

 Differences between Thematic Analysis & Content Analysis

-Focuses on the manifest content (i.e. the surface-level or literal meaning of the data).
+Focus Focuses on latent content (the underlying meaning or deeper significance).
+Seeks to uncover broader themes or ideas represented in the data.
+Focuses on manifest content (the surface-level or literal meaning).
 Counts the frequency of specific words, phrases, or codes to identify patterns and trends.

 What kind of questions does thematic analysis ask?